 - Box truck accidents.
 If you picture a FedEx truck or a UHaul, you’re likely picturing a box truck.
 Though smaller than an 18 wheeler, these delivery trucks are still much larger than passenger vehicles and have substantial blind spots.
 An accident when one of these vehicles can cause huge damage.

 - Flatbed trucks.
 A flatbed truck is a truck whose body has no sides or top.
 They are often used to transport things like construction materials.
 Because the bed of this truck is open, accidents can occur when materials are improperly secured and fly off during transportation.

 One of the most common injuries that can occur from a commercial truck accident is a traumatic brain injury, also known as a TBI.
-These can be caused from head trauma or blunt force trauma that occurs during the collision.
-TBIs can range from mild to severe in terms of how intensely it disrupts brain function.
-Concussions are on the mild range of the spectrum.
+These can be caused by head trauma or blunt force trauma that occurs during the collision.
+TBIs range in severity in terms of how intensely it disrupts brain function.
+Concussions are in the mild range of the spectrum.
 In its more severe incarnations, TBIs can cause loss of vision, loss of speech, coma, and even death.
 Doctors often use the Glasgow Coma Scale to determine the severity of a brain injury.
 The scale is divided into three sections: Eye Opening Response, Verbal Response, and Motor Response.
 Doctors test responses in each of these categories to determine the extent of the patient’s injury.